-- (a) The pharmacist shall ensure that the flavoring agent is not more than 5 percent of the product's total volume. - (b) The pharmacist shall label the flavored prescription with a beyond-use-date that shall be no longer than fourteen days if stored in a refrigerator unless otherwise documented. - (c) The pharmacist shall document the addition of flavoring as part of the prescription record.
+- (a) The pharmacist shall ensure that the flavoring agent is not more than 5 percent of the product's total volume. - (b) The pharmacist shall label the flavored prescription with a beyond-use-date that shall be no longer than fourteen days if stored in a refrigerator unless a shorter beyond-use date has been-otherwise documented. - (c) The pharmacist shall document the addition of flavoring as part of the prescription record.
 The documentation shall include the type of flavoring agent, manufacturer, lot number, and expiration date. - (d) A prescription is required before a pharmacist may add flavoring to an over-thecounter product.